MD & A

 Management approach long term

 The Group is working on strategic plans and distribution plans, that will reduce production costs and other expenses.
-In addition, the Group is working to accelerate the delivery of products to customers to generate additional revenue and profits for the company.
+In additional the Group is working to accelerate the delivery of products to customers to generate additional revenue and profits for the company.

 Liquidity and sufficiency of capital